Hiroki111/java-microservice/README.md

 ## Version History

 - **2.0.0** – Replaced Eureka Server with Kubernetes server-side service discovery (not supported in Docker Compose).
+Introduced a Spring Boot BOM.
 - **1.0.0** – Used Eureka Server for client-side service discovery.
 Can run with Docker Compose or Kubernetes (with or without Helm).

 ---